JohannesTheo/multi_object_datasets_torch/README.md

 - TODO: Write proper README
 - TODO: Add licence
 - TODO: Add example for Clevr Crop as used in IODINE, Genesis
+- TODO: Do a proper throughput test with a dataloader and batches

 After release: